manticoresoftware/manticoresearch/docs/indexing/indexes.rst

 Declaration
 ^^^^^^^^^^^

-Plain indexes can only created by **indexer** tool.
+Plain indexes can only be created by **indexer** tool.
-If a plain index is only declared in configuration and not created, the daemon will print a warning about.
+If a plain index is only declared in configuration,but not created, the daemon will print a warning about that.
-It must be also noted that the daemon requires at least an operational index in order to start.
+It must be also noted that the daemon requires at least one index of type RT, percolate or plain in order to start.

-Real-Time,percolate and template indexes can be declared in the configuration and they will be created (with empty data) at daemon start.
+Real-Time, percolate and template indexes can be declared in the configuration and they will be created (with empty data) at daemon start.

 Loading or discarding indexes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 At startup, daemon will try to load and make available all indexes found in the configuration file.

-HUP signal is used to issue configuration reload by the daemon.
-This way new indexes can be loaded or existing indexes can be discarded while daemon is running.
+HUP signal can be used to make the daemon reload the configuration.
+This way new indexes can be loaded or existing indexes can be discarded while the daemon is running.
 Changing the type of an index, for example from template to Real-Time, can also be performed during a configuration reload.

 Alternative to signaling HUP to searchd daemon, the :ref:`RELOAD INDEXES<reload_indexes_syntax>` SphinxQL command can be used.